katieeech/katieeech/README.md

 ### Hello there!

-I'm a frontend developer 👩🏻‍💻, currently looking for a new opportunity in New York City.
+I'm a frontend developer 👩🏻‍💻, currently looking for a new opportunity.
 <br>

 #### Education